Water Birds

 Water Birds is a 1952 American short documentary film directed by Ben Sharpsteen.
 In 1953, it won an Oscar for Best Short Subject (Two-Reel) at the 25th Academy Awards.
 The film was produced by Walt Disney as part of the True-Life Adventures series of nature documentaries.
-It was shot in Technicolor by more than a dozen cameramen and was created in cooperation with the National Audubon Society and the Denver Museum of Natural History.
+It was shot in Technicolor by more than a dozen camera operators and was created in cooperation with the National Audubon Society and the Denver Museum of Natural History.

 Plot

 The film focuses on the different species of water birds and their habitats, showcasing the beauty and variety of these birds.